xinjin95/IoTSpotter/README.md

 As stated in our paper, we manually validated some apps to give more confident results.

-Specically, we annotated the 917 mobile-IoT apps with > 1M downloads and the validation results are provided in this [file](data/app_validation/917_1M_apps_validation.csv), where the column of `pkg_name` is the `app_id` in the metadata file (we should have use the consistent identity of apps but unfortunately we used `pkg_name` and `app_id` in different places.
-If you are confused, free feel to file an issue or contact the author via xinjin5991@gmail.com) and `manual_label` is 1 when the app is an IoT app.
+Specically, we annotated the 917 mobile-IoT apps with > 1M downloads and the validation results are provided in this [file](data/app_validation/917_1M_apps_validation.csv), where the column of `app_id` corresponds to that in the metadata file and `manual_label` is 1 when the app is an IoT app.

 Moreover, we also annotated 2250 randomly sampled apps from 37K mobile-IoT apps.
 And the validation results are in this [file](data/app_validation/2250_apps_validation.csv).